pivandm/amex_project/README.md

 ### Shutov Alexey:
-My work is saved in a file lightgbm_Alexey.ipynb
+My main work is saved in a file lightgbm_Alexey.ipynb

 ### Other:
 .txt files contain saved via pickle variables, not be checked.